Best WordPress Security Practices for Multiple Client Sites (2026)

 5. All-In-One WP Security and Firewall (AIOS)

-AIOS offers flexible features in the free version, covering best WordPress security practices for multiple client sites, file protection, database security, and firewall functionality through a user-friendly security-grading system.
+AIOS offers flexible features in its free version, including file protection, database security, and firewall functionality, through a user-friendly security-grading system.

-- Core Agency Benefit: For smaller client sites or those on tight budgets, the free version offers strong features that outperform many competitors’ basic offerings.
+- Core Agency Benefit: For smaller client sites or those on tight budgets, the free version offers strong features.
 Its security point system provides an easy-to-digest metric for client reporting.

 Free vs. Premium for Agency Scalability